 - Herbal Tea e.g. peppermint, camomile, lemon balm or lavender

 In addition, sugar and alcohol have also shown potential to interfere with our mood and mental health.
-Alcohol is a nervous system depressant which may dim emotions temporarily but cause a sharp dip in mood thereafter.
-However sugar, causes high blood sugar levels which ultimately drop and accentuate mood swings.
+Alcohol is a nervous system depressant that may dim emotions temporarily but cause a sharp dip in mood thereafter.
+However, sugar, causes high blood sugar levels which ultimately drop and accentuate mood swings.

 Meditate & Breathe